Engee documentation

 Yes

-# Number of shell passes — number of flow passages in the casing before outlet
+# Number of shell passes — the number of flow passages in the casing before exiting

 Details